deepch/RTMPtoWebRTC/README.md

 # RTMPtoWebRTC

-RTSP Stream to WebBrowser over WebRTC based on Pion (full native! not using ffmpeg or gstreamer).
+RTMP Stream to WebBrowser over WebRTC based on Pion (full native! not using ffmpeg or gstreamer).

 **Note:** [RTSPtoWeb](https://github.com/deepch/RTSPtoWeb) is an improved service that provides the same functionality, an improved API, and supports even more protocols. *RTSPtoWeb is recommended over using this service.*